deliahellander/ETL-Project/README.md

    #### Load:
    * 5 tables: restaurant_info, yelp_rating, google_maps_rating, trip_advisor_rating and cuisine_type.
         * All linked by restaurant_id
+        * Used QuickDBD to formulate the ERD below, exported the corresponding code and ran it in PgAdmin to formulate tables.
+        * Imported the csv files from the "Transformation" folder into database tables.
         * Format tables to allow null cells for urls, rating, and price level.
+        * Create Queries between tables, code in "Load" folder > "Query Example" folder titled "Query_code.sql"
         ![ERD](https://github.com/deliahellander/ETL-Project/blob/load/Load/ERD.png?raw=true)